cache2k/cache2k-benchmark/README.md

      (LRU) and Least Frequently Used (LFU) Policies", *Proceeding of 1999 ACM SIGMETRICS Conference, May 1999.*

-The traces Web07 and Web12 are application traces provided by headissue GmbH

 The OLTP trace was used within the ARC paper:

   * Nimrod Megiddo and Dharmendra S. Modha, "ARC: A Self-Tuning, Low Overhead Replacement Cache," USENIX Conference on File and Storage Technologies (FAST 03), San Francisco, CA, pp. 115-130, March 31-April 2, 2003.

+The traces Web07,  Web12, OrmAccessBusy and OrmAccessNight are application traces provided by headissue GmbH under the CC BY 4.0 license.